by John W. Ritenbaugh

 Notice what Paul writes on this subject:

-These verses can only be speaking of Christians because we are the only ones under the blood of Jesus Christ.
+These verses can be speaking only of Christians because we are the only ones under the blood of Jesus Christ.

 For it is impossible for those who were once enlightened, and have tasted the heavenly gift [forgiveness], and have become partakers of the Holy Spirit, and have tasted the good word of God and the powers of the age to come, if they fall away, to renew them again to repentance, since they crucify again for themselves the Son of God, and put Him to an open shame.